Extremal Quantiles under Two-Way Clustering: Extremal Quantiles

-To analyze the asymptotic behavior of $\widehat{Z}_{NT}$, we first obtain the asymptotic behavior of the components, $W_{NT}(\tau) $ and $G_{NT}(z, \tau)$, of the objective $Q_{NT}(z, \tau)$ in the decomposition \eqref{eq:q_decomposition}.
-We are going to make a set of assumptions for this goal.
-Let $Y$ have a distribution function $F_Y$ and lower end-point $s_Y=0$ or $s_Y=-\infty$ for ease of writing without loss of generality.
-Suppose that $F_Y$ satisfies the domain-of-attraction condition of Type 1, 2, or 3, defined as follows.
+To analyze the asymptotic behavior of $\widehat{Z}_{NT}$, therefore, we first study the asymptotic properties of the components, $W_{NT}(\tau)$ and $G_{NT}(z, \tau)$, in the decomposition of the objective function $Q_{NT}(z, \tau)$ in \eqref{eq:q_decomposition}.
+To this end, we introduce a set of assumptions.

+Recall that $F_Y$ denotes the distribution function of $Y$.
+Assume, without loss of generality, by location normalization that the lower endpoint of its support is $s_Y = 0$ or $s_Y = -\infty$ for notational convenience.
+Suppose that $F_Y$ satisfies a domain-of-attraction condition of Type 1, 2, or 3, defined as follows.